ropensci/tidyhydat/README.md

 -   Perform a number of common queries on the HYDAT database and returns tidy data
 -   Keep functions are low-level as possible.
 For example, for daily flows, the `DLY_FLOWS()` function queries the database, *tidies* the data and returns the data.

+A more thorough vignette outlining the full functionality of `tidyhydat` is outlined [here](https://github.com/bcgov/tidyhydat/blob/master/vignettes/tidyhydat.md)

 Installation
 ------------